BruhfessorX/cybercraft5e/docs/player-options/classes/ghostlink.md

 ### Path of the Phantom Blade
 *Strike fast.
 Leave nothing behind.*
-- **3rd Level – Silent Execution:** Spend 1 GEP to deal an extra 1d8 damage on a melee attack against a surprised enemy.
+- **3rd Level – Silent Execution:** Spend 1 PP to deal an extra 1d8 damage on a melee attack against a surprised enemy.
-- **6th Level – Death Lunge:** Spend 2 GEP to move up to 20 ft. and attack as a bonus action.
+- **6th Level – Death Lunge:** Spend 2 PP to move up to 20 ft. and attack as a bonus action.
 - **10th Level – Bleed Out:** Melee attacks against unaware enemies cause them to take 1d6 damage at the start of their turn for 3 rounds.
 - **14th Level – Lethal Precision:** Once per turn, add your proficiency bonus to damage rolls.
 - **18th Level – Master Assassin:** When you crit, roll an additional weapon damage die.